Chase Freedom Flex Credit Card Review

 Earning Cash-Back Rewards

 The Chase Freedom Flex credit card may not have the simplest rewards structure, but even beginners can catch on quickly.
-Besides the first-year bonus category of gas purchases, travel (when booked through the Chase Ultimate Rewards portal) will also earn 5% cash back.
+Besides the first-year bonus category of grocery purchases, travel (when booked through the Chase Ultimate Rewards portal) will also earn 5% cash back.
 Drugstore buys, restaurant spending, takeout and select food deliveries all earn 3% cash back.
 All other purchases qualify for 1% cash back.

 While the rewards aren’t groundbreaking, they don’t expire, nor do they come with spending caps — you can earn an unlimited amount of cash back on your spending.